All Categories > Compliance > German working time law

 The German working time law protects employees by stipulating maximum working hours and prohibitions for certain days.

-There is an exception rule which states that the daily working time can be extended to up to 10 hours.
-This means that the working week can be increased to a maximum of 60 hours at short notice.
-This must be compensated for so that on average no more than 8 hours a day are worked over a period of 6 months or 24 weeks.
-However, the compensation is not measured in this software and must therefore be considered and implemented independently.
+An exception rule states that the daily working time can be extended to up to 10 hours.
+This means the working week can be increased to 60 hours at short notice.
+This must be compensated for so that on average no more than 8 hours a day are worked for 6 months or 24 weeks.

-Rest breaks
+Rest break

 All employees have the right to breaks during their working hours.
 These are mainly for rest and refreshments.